chengwei-xia/IC_Ahmed_WindTunnel/source/HardwareSetup.rst

    :align: center
    :scale: 80%

-A circuit board is designed as the figure below, connecting all the encoders for convenience.
-The power supply ``VDD`` and ``Vss`` , chip selection ``CSn`` and clock signal ``CLK`` are shared on the circuit board.
+A circuit board is designed as shown in the figure below, connecting all the encoders for convenience.
+The power supply ``VDD`` and ``Vss``, chip selection ``CSn``, and clock signal ``CLK`` are shared on the circuit board.
 Four digital outputs are connected independently.

 .. image:: /_static/img/Encoder_connection.png
    :align: center
    :scale: 80%

 The circuit box is sealed in a metal box to avoid electromagnetic interference.
-The output connection from circuit box to PXI (via BNC-2110 connector) can be referred to ref:`Cable Connection <Cable Connection>`
+The output connection from the circuit box to PXI (via BNC-2110 connector) can be referred to ref:`Cable Connection <Cable Connection>`

 .. _Flaps: